iArcanic/irsm-cw1/risk-analysis-report.md

 A risk register is a tool to document all identified threats and vulnerabilities that pose a problem to the organisation's commercial aims and technological resources, along with the corresponding risk parameters and what infrastructure aspects are affected.
 This table, developed specifically for this company, maps various cyber risk scenarios that arose as a result of using the NIST TRM to the following parameters:

-- "Impact": refers to the severity of commercial or technological consequences if the risk ends up happening
+- $Impact$: refers to the severity of commercial or technological consequences if the risk ends up happening
-- "Likelihood": stands for the probability based on existing infrastructure security gaps
+- $Likelihood$: stands for the probability based on existing infrastructure security gaps
-- "Inherent risk rating": is the product of the "Impact" and "Likelihood".
+- $Inherent\space risk\space rating$: is the product of the $Impact$ and $Likelihood$.
-- "Assets affected": are the specific components of the infrastructure that the risk targets.
+- $Assets\space affected$: are the specific components of the infrastructure that the risk targets.

 | Risk ID | Risk description | Impact | Likelihood | Inherent risk rating | Assets affected |
 |:---:|:---|:---:|:---:|:---:|:---|